vegaprotocol/specs/protocol/0028-GOVE-governance.md

 This cancellation threshold is a fixed point before the proposal closing time.
 The duration of the period in which a proposal cannot be cancelled is defined by the network parameter `governance.proposal.cancellationThreshold` (a duration string defaulting to `24h0m0s`).

-i.e. Given the `governance.proposal.cancellationThreshold` is `24h0m0s` a party will be able to cancel their proposal 1 day before the proposal closing time.
+i.e. Given the `governance.proposal.cancellationThreshold` is `24h0m0s` a party will be able to cancel their proposal up until 1 day before the proposal closing time.

 ### Mechanics